Openhab-Nodes/website/content/en/developer/addons_bindings.md

 {{< img src="/img/doc/thing_instance.svg" >}}

-That is why you want to model openHAB X Things as structs or classes within your Addon code.
+That is why you want to model OHX Things as structs or classes within your Addon code.
 Those hold the **Thing Data**, as seen above, and your own resources and state.

 You instruct the framework to create an object instance of your **Thing class** via an `on_instance_created` handler.